 - Both sexes have only a small variation in size and appearance (sexual dimorphism).

-- Females have a total responsibility of raising babies.
+- Females have total responsibility for raising babies.

 15. Baby Black Spider Monkey

-- A baby black spider monkey born after a gestation period of 7 to 8 months.
+- A baby black spider monkey was born after a gestation period of 7 to 8 months.

 - It completely depends on its mother for food, transport, and protection.

 - A baby black spider monkey completely relies on its mother for around 10 weeks of its life, after which it starts to explore on its own and plays with its age fellows.

 - Baby feeds with the mother’s milk for 20 to 24 months.

 - It clings to the mother’s back when she is walking or foraging.

 - A baby wraps its tail around its mother’s tail for security when riding on the mother’s back.